 - Any other chronic neurological condition.

-- A serious problem with memory.
+- Dementia or a serious problem with memory.

 - Any type of brain surgery, brain tumour or severe head injury involving inpatient treatment at hospital.